Engineering Formulas For Metalcutting

 FEATURES

-* Linear regression equations for converting Rockwell, Vickers, Knoop, and Scleroscope hardness numbers into Brinell
+* Linear regression equations for converting Rockwell, Vickers, Knoop, and Scleroscope hardness numbers into Brinell hardness numbers.

-* Formulas and linear regression equations for calculating ultimate tensile strength of the most commonly used work
+* Formulas and linear regression equations for calculating ultimate tensile strength of the most commonly used work materials in relationship with their hardness.

-* Formulas for calculating the number of inserts simultaneously engaged with the workpiece depending on milling
+* Formulas for calculating the number of inserts simultaneously engaged with the workpiece depending on milling conditions.

-* Formulas to calculate machining time when facing, cutoff, and deep grooving and for feed and radial forces in
+* Formulas to calculate machining time when facing, cutoff, and deep grooving and for feed and radial forces in relationship with tangential force.

-* Set of formulas to calculate overhang of boring bars made of tungsten heavy alloys and cemented carbides in
+* Set of formulas to calculate overhang of boring bars made of tungsten heavy alloys and cemented carbides in comparison with a boring bar made of steel.

 * Formulas for metal removal rate and for calculating tangential and axial forces.